 Point and click display file import

-ASNA WingsRPG provides a simple point-and-click dialog box for important IBM i display files from DDS display file source members.
+ASNA WingsRPG imports IBM i display files with a simple point-and-click dialog.
 WingsRPG reads the DDS and then generates a browser-based equivalent.

-WingsRPG' underlying enabler is IBM's Rational Open Access for RPG edition.
-This API empowers WingsRPG to intercept RPG workstation data at a very low level.
-Prior to the introduction of the Open Access (OA) API, it was virtually impossible to intercept workstation data like this.
-Thanks to the OA API, WingsRPG's displays are performant and secure and require no changes to your RPG programming logic.
-Read more about IBM's Open Access.
+WingsRPG' underlying enabler is IBM's Rational Open Access for RPG Edition.
+This API empowers WingsRPG to intercept RPG workstation data.
+Thanks to the Open Access API, WingsRPG's displays are performant and secure and require no changes to your RPG programming logic.
+Read more about Ration Open Access

 High fidelity with DDS-based rules

 WingsRPG creates browser-based displays derived from DDS display file specifications.
 The indicator-driven DDS rules that govern how your program behaves are faithfully implemented by WingsRPG.
-For example, if your RPG program positions the cursor to a field conditionally based on an indicator value, WingsRPG will also obey that rule.
+For example, if your RPG program positions the cursor to a field conditionally based on an indicator value, WingsRPG continues to obey that rule.

-WingsRPG is packaged with ASNA's browser-based terminal emulator, Browser Terminal (BTerm).
-WingsRPG uses BTerm to render display files that you haven't yet modernized with WingsRPG.
+WingsRPG uses BTerm, the ASNA browser terminal emulator, to render display files that you haven't yet been modernized with WingsRPG.
 This gives you the flexibility to cherry-pick the displays you want to modernize first, while the others are rendered in BTerm.
 BTerm is also important because you may also have end-user workflows that use displays that can't be modernized by WingsRPG.
 For example, you may have some users who frequently need to use the IBM i WRKSPLF command.
-With WingsRPG, those kinds of screens are displayed in BTerm.
+With WingsRPG, those kinds of screens are displayed naturally in BTerm.
 Read more about BTerm.